xmartlabs/xl-blog/blogs/2020-06-19-getting-started-with-jamstack.md

 ---
-title: "New to Jamstack?
-Everything you need to know to get started"
+title: 'New to Jamstack?
+Everything you need to know to get started'
 date: 2020-06-22
+tags:
+  [
+    Jamstack,
+    Markup,
-tags: [Jamstack, Markup, Static Site Generator, Static Website, web stack, Xmartlabs]
+    Static Site Generator,
+    Static Website,
+    web stack,
+    Xmartlabs,
+  ]
 excerpt: "In this blogpost, we cover all you need to get started with Jamstack.
 From its meaning and best practices to what caused Jamstack's rapid adoption as a web stack alternative."
 category: development
 author: mtnBarreto